mdeweerd/zha-toolkit/README.md

 1. Backup using the `znp_backup` command in the `zha_custom` service.
    Verify that the `nwk_backup.json` file is generated in the `local` directory.
+2.
-2. Remove the original key from your system.
+   a.
+Remove the original Coordinator from your system (e.g., remove the USB key, ...).
-   Insert the new key.
+   b.
+Insert the new Coordinator.
+   c. *Only when migrating to a Coordinator with different port/serial path/socket.*
-3. Remove the ZHA Integration from Home Assistant (may not be needed)
+      Remove/Disable the ZHA Integration from Home Assistant.
+      The alternative is to modify HA’s config file directly to update the current integration’s serial path and baudrate
-3. Delete/Move the zigbee.db file (may not be needed)
+   d.
+Copy the zigbee.db file (for backup).
+      Moving/renaming it should not be needed.
+If you Move or Rename the `zigbee.db` the Entity name are lost after the restore (which impacts your automations, UI, etc).
+3.
-4. Restart Home Assistant.
+   a.
+Restart Home Assistant.
-5. Add the ZHA Integration to Home Assistant (needed if you removed it)
+   b.
+Enable/Add the ZHA Integration to Home Assistant
+      (needed if you disabled or removed the ZHA integration in step 2.c.)
-6. Restore using the `znp_restore` command.
+4. Restore using the `znp_restore` command.
+   (If you used a custom file name for the backup then make sure you copy
+    it to `nwk_backup.json`).
 7. Check the logs (currently the `pre_shutdown` call failed for the first successful test, but that is not critical).
-8. Restart HA (may not be needed).
+8. Restart HA
 7. Check that everything is ok.

+**NOTES :**

-   Devices may take a while to rejoin the network as the Zigbee specification requires them to "back-off" in case of communication problems.
+- Devices may take a while to rejoin the network as the Zigbee specification requires them to "back-off" in case of communication problems.
-   You may speed up the process by power cycling devices.
+- You may speed up the process by power cycling devices.
+- Devices may not be instantly responsive because the zigbee mesh needs to be recreated (try the `zdo_scan_now` command to speed that up).

 (See the [Home Assistant Community Forum](https://community.home-assistant.io/t/zha-custom-service-to-send-custom-zha-commands-extra-functions/373346/33) for a success story.)